Publishing Dur-Katlimmu, a Neo-Assyrian Provincial Centre

 (1) Stratigraphy and Architecture of the Northeastern Corner of the Lower Town II

 The study focusses on the stratigraphy and architecture of the excavated area in the northeastern corner of the city where approximately 10,000 m² have been explored in the large rectangular Lower Town II, an addition of the early first millennium BC (intramural area ca. 52 ha).
 A section of the urban layout was exposed, featuring five separate buildings, open areas, the town wall, and a system for fresh water supply.
 The multifunctional palace-like Building F/W is the largest and most important, covering an area of 3768 m² and consisting of almost 50 rooms.
 The goal of the publication project is to explore the changing cityscape and Dur-Katlimmu’s social and administrative structures and mentalities by drawing on the rich data yielded by the excavations in this area.
+As part of this project, Jens Rohde will create a precise digital plan and profile drawings of the excavation in the northeastern corner.

 (2) The Iron Age Graves of Dur-Katlimmu